Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 • Know the current stress test rate (hint: look above!)

-• Get pre-approved to know your numbers before home shopping
+• Get pre-approved to know your numbers before home shopping (see our affordability calculator for an idea)

 • Work on reducing your debt (talk to us first about how changes can affect your mortgage approval)